-People are buying the chips, the dips, the wings and the facepaint as they get ready for the big game on Sunday, Super Bowl XLV to be played between the Pittsburgh Steelers and Green Bay Packers at Cowboys Stadium in Arlington, Texas.
+People are buying the chips, the dips, the wings and the facepaint as they get ready for the big game on Sunday, Super Bowl 50 to be played between the Denver Broncos and the Carolina Panthers at Levi's Stadium in Santa Clara.

 There have been many Irish NFL players who have taken to the Super Bowl gridiron over the years and made some indelible contributions to the game .
 Here is the Irish Central list of the 10 best Irish American football players of All-time in no particular order.

 Thomas Edward Patrick “Tom” Brady is arguably one of the greatest quarterbacks in NFL history.
 He was originally drafted as the 199th pick in the sixth round of the 2000 NFL Draft out of Michigan.
 He has taken the Patriots to four Super Bowls and has won three of them.
 Brady has been awarded the Super Bowl MVP twice.
 He has also been named Sports Illustrated Sportsman of the Year in 2005 and the Sporting News “Sportsman of the Year” in 2004 and 2007.

 His records include most touchdown passes in a regular season (50); most completions in one Super Bowl (32); most consecutive pass attempts without an interception (339); most career completions in Super Bowl history (100); to name a few.